Orama-Interactive/Pixelorama-Docs/docs/user_manual/save_and_export.md

 You can choose what you want to export by clicking on one of the tabs on the top of the window.

 :::tip resize while exporting
 If you draw on a small canvas, the exported image will have a relatively slow resolution.
 Some software and websites tend to blur small images, which can make pixel art look bad.
-To avoid that, you are also given the option resize on export, with a chosen interpolation method.
-This is useful for when you want to share your art and make it easier for people to preview it.
+To avoid that, you are also given the option to resize on export, with a chosen interpolation method.
+This is useful when you want to share your art and make it easier for people to preview it.
 For most cases, sticking with the default Nearest interpolation should be fine.
 :::

 ### Export one frame